top of page

 not%20finished%20Muddy%20Water_edited.jp

-Deborah Fine's process is one of constant evolution, her works continually shaped and re-shaped by the addition and subtraction of elements.
-Using a variety of tools and mediums, Fine creates layers of shapes, color, and texture, always focusing on the ways in which form, color, and line can create "a feeling of movement, rhythm, and balance."
+Deborah Fine's process is one of constant evolution, her works are continually shaped and re-shaped by the addition and subtraction of elements.
+Using a variety of tools and mediums, Fine creates layers of shapes, color, and texture, always focusing on how form, color, and line can create "a feeling of movement, rhythm, and balance."
 Through abstraction, Fine encourages the viewer to experience the work as more than just a single entity, but instead as a journey of discovery.

 While painting is certainly one of her strongest passions, Fine is also deeply committed to making the world a better place.
-Interested in topics of sustainability and social justice, Fine will be offering a very special opportunity to collectors over the coming months.
+Anyone lucky enough to encounter Deborah Fine is surely all the better for it.

 bottom of page